ermiasgelaye/Mental-Health-Predictor/README.md

 - - -

-## Final Report: Data Visualization and Analysis Processes
+## Final Report 📃: Data Visualization and Analysis Processes

 ## I. Exploratory Data Analysis
 After we conducted data cleaning and loading, we conducted Exploratory Data Analysis and created dashboards by using Tableau.
 The Dashboards are shown below: